WyoHistory.org is an online historical encyclopedia featuring articles, essays, oral histories and field trips about Wyoming history.

 John Davis practiced law in Worland Wyoming from 1973 until 2016, when he retired.
 He has written A Vast Amount of Trouble, which chronicles the 1909 Spring Creek Raid; Goodbye, Judge Lynch, which looks at the vexing troubles with vigilantism in the late nineteenth and early twentieth centuries; Wyoming Range War: The Infamous Invasion of Johnson County (2010); and The Trial of Tom Horn (2016).
 The last two books were each given the Wyoming State Historical Society Award for historical writing for their respective years of publication.

-Historian Tom Davis grew up on a farm west of Greybull and now makes his home in Cody.
-He is fascinated by Wyoming’s transportation history.
+Historian J. Tom Davis grew up on a farm west of Greybull and now makes his home in Cody.
+Some years ago he began researching the history of stage lines that ran from railroads to Lander and points in the Big Horn Basin.
 His book, Glimpses of Greybull’s Past: A History of a Wyoming Railroad Town from 1887 to 1967, won an award in 2004 from the Wyoming State Historical Society.

 Terry A. Del Bene is an archaeologist and freelance writer, who worked for many years for the Bureau of Land Management in Wyoming before retiring to Alaska in 2010.
 His books include The Donner Party Cookbook; Images of America: Green River, Wyoming and The Settlement of America.